mecid/mecid.github.io/_posts/2023-10-03-mastering-observable-framework-in-swift.md

 }
 ```

-The Observation framework runs the *onChange* only ones, which means you should call it recursively to observe changes constantly.
+The Observation framework runs the *onChange* only once, which means you should call it recursively to observe changes constantly.
 Another thing you should be aware of is that *onChange* closure runs before the actual change applies.
 That's why we postpone the *onChange* action by starting a new task.

 In SwiftUI, you don't need to use the *withObservationTracking* function to observe changes.
 SwiftUI automatically tracks changes of any observable type's property used inside the view body.